 - Dig under the plant with your spade or garden fork and lift the plant out.

-- Cut through crown using a sharp knife leaving 3 or more shoots per division.
+- Cut through crown using a sharp knife or spade leaving 3 or more shoots per division.

 - Replace one of the divisions back into first site.